indico/indico/doc/guides/Glossary/Glossary.rst

      A subdivision of a contribution.

    Track
-     Often topics or areas in which to start organising your conference.
-     Can contain abstracts and contributions.
+     Tracks define the main divisions/topics of your conference.
+You can attach contributions and abstracts to tracks.

    Visibility
      In the context of Indico, Visibility usually refers to the extent